Backflow Preventer Insulation Covers by Thermaxx Jackets

 Back-flow prevention systems block this contaminated water from entering back into the water supply.
 This ensures that only quality water is used for drinking, bathing and food processing.

-ThermaXX removable insulation jackets prolong the life of your backflow preventer components by protecting them from the elements.
+Thermaxx backflow insulation covers prolong the life of your backflow preventer components by protecting them from the elements.
 Salt and rain and other chemicals may cause the valves on your backflow to begin to rust.
-When housed indoors adjacent to other HVAC components, the backflow preventer tends to “sweat”.
+When housed indoors adjacent to other HVAC components, the backflow preventer tends to “sweat.”
 This can lead to accidents in the workplace not to mention the eventual erosion that can be brought on by ongoing condensation.

 To protect the life of your component and avoid costly problems caused by contamination, request a quote to insulate your backflow preventer.
 Unlike other backflow preventer covers, Thermaxx insulates the individual components on your assembly based on their specific design.
 Your initial investment will protect your components from all the challenges brought on by the elements, outdoors and in the boiler room.